-- Vegetation was observed in the grouted down chutes.
-Majority of vegetation was removed during inspection with exception of larger growth in the southwest down chute.
-WPL should remove woody vegetation growth in the down chutes before it becomes established impacts the cover system.
-The vegetative growth was not currently impacting the stability of the CCR landfill.
-Continued vegetation removal from the down chutes and monitoring during 7-day inspections is recommended. - Vegetation made it difficult to observe the leachate outlet from Module 1.
-The location is staked.
-No issues with current operation of outlet.
+- Vegetation was observed on the west riprap slope in the contact water/leachate pond.
+WPL should remove woody vegetation growth in the riprap before it becomes established and impacts the riprap stability or liner system.
+The vegetative growth was not impacting the stability of the CCR landfill at the time of the inspection.
+Continued vegetation removal from the riprap and monitoring during 7-day inspections is recommended. - Vegetation made it difficult to observe the leachate outlet from Module 1.
+The location is staked, so it can be located.
+No issues with the current operation of the outlet were observed.
 WPL should monitor vegetation during 7-day inspections and keep the area maintained to allow for the effective observation of flow from the pipe outlet.